-- Economy

 - Competing Public priorities

 - Competing Programatic Challenges

+- Economy

 - After Only (post program)

+- Case Study

+- Before-After (before and after program)

 - Retrospective (post program)

-- Before-After (before and after program)

-- Case Study

 Performance monitoring data will be collected from all 36 counties to develop aggregate measures of outputs and outcomes.
-A statewide program evaluation of 4-H science, technology, and engineering programs in 2008.
+A statewide program evaluation of 4-H science, technology, and engineering programs in 2009.